AhsanAyaz/ahsanayaz/content/blog/i-cant-belive-udemy-published-my-ionic-video-course/i-cant-belive-udemy-published-my-ionic-video-course.md

   - typescript
   - web development
   - ionic
+  - udemy
+  - course
+  - packt
 ---

 > 📢 The course [Hands-On App Development with Ionic](https://www.udemy.com/course/hands-on-app-development-with-ionic/) on [Udemy](https://www.udemy.com/course/hands-on-app-development-with-ionic/) is on a **89%** sale right now at **€12.99** 💰💰.
 And if you hurry, I have **TEN LIMITED DISCOUNT COUPONS** for the first 10 folks who reach out to any of my socials for them.

 Being a Software Engineer is challenging.
 Not because it is hard.
 But because of the fact that you have to be updated with the latest trends and changes happening in the industry.
-Now you could be aware of these by subscribing to tech newsletters,following influencers on Twitter, etc. Ultimately, you'd have to go and learn about the changes through some articles, videos, or even by reading books.
+Now you could be aware of these by subscribing to tech newsletters, following influencers on Twitter, etc. Ultimately, you'd have to go and learn about the changes through some articles, videos, or even by reading books.
 For me, [Udemy](https://udemy.com) has been one of the sources of learning and keeping myself up to date with brilliant content from the amazing authors out there.

-Anyyays, it was a while ago when a Video Acquisition Editor from Packt reached out to me.
-He asked me if I was interested in creating an Ionic video course.
+Anyways, it was a while ago when a *Video Acquisition Editor* from [Packt](https://www.packtpub.com/) reached out to me to ask if I was interested in creating a video course on Ionic.
 As always, I was pretty happy to do something new.
 Something that adds value to the developers community and something that adds value to my achievements and portfolio as well.
 So...

 <p align="center">
   <img title="I said yes gif" alt="I said yes gif" src="https://media.giphy.com/media/l1J9EibRkt7GsMIJG/giphy.gif">
 </p>

-## How was my experience building the course
+## My experience building the course
 It took me a lot of time, efforts and patience to build the video course.
 It was my first ever video course and I had absolutely no experience of recording tutorials at a Pro level.
-For starters, my room had very less furniture, and my voice would bounce of the walls while recording 🤦‍♂️
+For starters, I lived in Karachi where the weather is usually hot so I had to turn on the fan or the AC, and then the recordings would their noise.
+And my room had very less furniture, so my voice would bounce of the walls while recording as well 🤦‍♂️

 <p align="center">
   <img title="echo gif" width=500 alt="echo gif" src="https://media.tenor.com/images/28ac68b2d54e8fe85a34a2248b026725/tenor.gif">